cboggs/cookbook-ceilometer/README.md

 ===========

 Cookbook to be used with rcbpops chef-repo (https://github.com/rcbops/chef-cookbooks) only, as it relies on attributes from pre-existing recipes, envs and roles.
-Installs the Openstack ceilometer service from pip packages.
+Installs the Openstack ceilometer service from github source (https://github.com/openstack/ceilometer.git).

 Requirements
 ============